 Before the cabinet was sworn in, Bakhit visited parliament and met deputies.

-He has even offered the Islamist opposition who boycotted last November's parliamentary elections seats in his government.
+He has even offered the Islamist opposition, who boycotted last November's parliamentary elections in protest at the erosion of parliament's independence, seats in his government.
 They refused, saying they would only join a government that was popularly elected not one appointed by the monarch.

-The new government is expected to slow the pace of Jordan's IMF-guided free market reforms and widen a subsidy programme to rural and provincial tribal areas, away from the cities that are the bedrock of support for the monarchy.
+Bakhit is expected to slow the pace of Jordan's IMF-guided free market reforms and widen a subsidy programme to rural and provincial tribal areas away from the Palestinian dominated cities.

-(Writing by Suleiman al-Khalidi; Editing by Peter Graff)
+(Writing by Suleiman al-Khalidi; Editing by Diana Abdallah)

 - Target stores' customers hit by major credit card attack

 - UPDATE 3-Saab wins Brazil jet deal after NSA spying sours Boeing bid

 - As Modi storms into India's election, a quiet alternative emerges